Lyme Carditis

 Etiology

-Lyme disease results from infection with the spirochete Borrelia burgdorferi (B.burgdorferi), named in honor of the microbiologist Dr. Willy Burgdorfer who isolated it in 1982.
+Lyme disease results from infection with the spirochete Borrelia burgdorferi (B.burgdorferi), in honor of the microbiologist Dr. Willy Burgdorfer, who isolated it in 1982.
 The natural reservoir for the spirochete includes mice, chipmunks, and other small mammals.
-Deer are not competent hosts for B.burgdorferi, but they play an important role in sustaining the life cycle of the vector, Ixodes tick, which transmits the spirochete.
+Deer are not competent hosts for B.burgdorferi, but they play an important role in sustaining the vector's life cycle, Ixodes tick, which transmits the spirochete.
 This tick acquires B.burgdorferi by feeding on an infected animal and may transmit the infection to a human during a subsequent blood meal.[1]

 Epidemiology